• Skip to primary navigation

 • Heat on low until it melts, stirring constantly.

 • Pour the chocolate mixture into your pie crust (there might be some left over that won't fit in, so pour this into little glasses and put in the fridge for a mini chocolate fix).
-Put in the oven at 200°C/400°F/Gas 6 and cook for 30 minutes.
+Put into the oven for 30 minutes.

 • Take out of the oven and allow to cool and then put in the fridge for a few hours before serving.
 Sprinkle some almonds or coconut on top before serving (optional).

-• Depending on the size of the pie dishes you are using, you will want to cut your pastry in to a circle just larger than the diameter of the dish
+• Depending on the size of the pie dishes you are using, you will want to cut your pastry into a circle 1-2cm (0.5-1 inch) larger than the diameter of the dish

 Nutritional Information